casualcomputer/sql.mechanic/README.md

 ## Overview

-The helper function `get_summary_codes` in the `sql.mechanic` package takes in a string that specifies a table’s database name, schema name, and table name.
+The core helper function **get_summary_codes** in the `sql.mechanic` package takes in a string that specifies a table’s database name, schema name, and table name.
 It outputs an SQL query that summarizes the table’s column statistics.

-If you need a quick solution, jump to **Example 2**.
+If you don’t have much time to read or just want a quick solution, jump to [**Example 2**](#example-2-automatically-summarize-tables-in-your-databases).

 ## Intended User